dereckdemezquita/cs-R/README.md

 ## We are on this column: gene_5
 ```

-# Memory and efficient coding
+# Memory and resource efficient programming

-## `data.table`
+## Pivot and reshaping data

+We should heavily use `data.table`.
+It has been heavily optimised and written mostly in multi-threaded `C` and `C++`.
+For instructions on installing a multi-threaded version of `data.table` you can check out my guide here: [Makevars](https://gist.github.com/dereckdemezquita/ed860601138a46cf591a1bdcc95db0a2).

-Melting data, pivot from wide to long dataset.
+Here I demonstrate melting data; pivot from wide to long dataset and benchmark the different methods.

 ```r
 df_data <- as.data.frame(tidyr::relig_income)